IndraGonz/CLARC/README.md

 <!-- Using HTML for more control over the size -->
 <img src="https://github.com/IndraGonz/CLARC/blob/main/CLARC.egg-info/CLARC_logo.svg" alt="CLARC logo" width="450" height="270">

-A tool that uses sequence identity, within-population linkage patterns and functional annotations to identify and reduce the over-splitting of genes into multiple clusters of orthologous genes (COGs) in a pangenome analysis.
+A tool that uses sequence identity, linkage patterns and functional annotations to identify and reduce the over-splitting of genes into multiple clusters of orthologous genes (COGs) in a pangenome analysis.

 ## Table of Contents
 1. [Introduction](#introduction)